Barbara Hershey: 1970s

 In 1970, Hershey played Tish Grey in The Baby Maker, a film that explored surrogate motherhood.
 Criticizing the directing and writing of James Bridges, critic Shirley Rigby said of the "bizarre" film, "Only the performances in the film save it from being a total travesty."
 Rigby went on to say, "Barbara Hershey is a great little actress, much, much more than just another pretty face."

 Hershey once said that starring in Boxcar Bertha (1972) "was the most fun I ever had on a movie."
 The film, co-starring Hershey's domestic partner, David Carradine, and produced by Roger Corman, was Martin Scorsese's first Hollywood picture.
 Shot in six weeks on a budget of $600,000, Boxcar Bertha was intended to be a period crime drama similar to Corman's Bloody Mama (1970) or Bonnie and Clyde (1967).
 Although Corman publicized it as an exploitation piece with plenty of sex and violence, Scorsese's influence made it "something much more".
 Roger Ebert, of the Chicago Sun-Times, wrote of the film's direction, "Martin Scorsese has gone for mood and atmosphere more than for action, and his violence is always blunt and unpleasant—never liberating and exhilarating, as the New Violence is supposed to be."
 A pictorial recreating sexually explicit scenes from the movie appeared in Playboy magazine in 1972.

-Hershey's experience with Scorsese was extended to another major role for her 16 years later in The Last Temptation of Christ (1988) as Mary Magdalene.
-During the filming of Boxcar Bertha, Hershey had introduced Scorsese to the Nikos Kazantzakis novel on which the latter film was based.
-That collaboration resulted in an Academy Award nomination for the director and a Golden Globe nod for Hershey.